Black Sustainability Network

 When community projects are proposed -- we have an impact fund/sponsors and matching experts to complete the work.

 When relevant workshops/conferences/events are upcoming our vetted network is aware and can participate as either host or attendee.
-And all members contribute to a bi-annual report on the state of Black Sustainability in their respective region.

 I'm a company/organization in need of sustainable solutions.
 I want to work/collaborate with other entities and experts on projects!
 Let's leverage our strengths.